The Legends of Alexander - Preview

 Stephanos nodded.
 “Yes.”

-Alexander went back to his archery, not being very interested in the father who practically deserted him.
+Alexander went back to his archery, not being very interested in the father who practically abandoned him.
 “Well then, what about him?
 What is this big news?”

 “He is ill.”